 - International applicants should have excellent English speaking and writing skills.
 Those who have not taken significant advanced study in programs taught in English will have to take the TOEFL or IELTS.
 Minimum scores: TOEFL: IBT - 100, Computer - 250, Paper - 600.
 IELTS: 7.0

 Steps to Apply:

 - Fill out the online application for the PhD degree program listed as Mass Communication and Media Arts and upload most required documents.

-- Any other application materials including transcripts and media portfolios on disk should be sent via post.
+- Any other application materials including transcripts and media portfolios on disc should be sent via post.